Relative $K_0$ and relative cycle class map: Relative of triangulated categories

 is an isomorphism. \end{theorem}

+Here, we have chosen an embedding of $\mcal{A}$ into an abelian category (such an embedding exists by Freyd-Mitchell theorem).
+The terms ``kernels of surjections'' and ``acyclic complexes'' are understood in this abelian category.
+The theorem implies that $K_0(\msf{D}(F))$ does not depend on the choice of the embedding.

-The problem is how to define the inverse.
+The difficulty in the proof of Theorem \ref{thm:comparison} is how to define the inverse.
 In absolute case, i.e.\ $\mcal{B}=0$, the inverse is clear, which is given by $E_\bullet\mapsto\sum(-1)^i[E_i]$.
-We cannot imitate this directly because we keep track of homotopy equivalences on $\mcal{B}$.
-However, still a variant does work.
-We call it Euler characteristic and study in \S\ref{EulerI} and \S\ref{EulerII}.
-Using this machinery, the proof of the theorem is completed in \S\ref{proof:comparison}.
+We cannot imitate this directly because we have to keep track of homotopy equivalences in $\mcal{B}$.
+However, a variant does still work.
+We call it the Euler characteristic and study in \S\ref{EulerI} and \S\ref{EulerII}.
+Using this machinery, the proof of Theorem \ref{thm:comparison} is completed in \S\ref{proof:comparison}.